10 Best Herbal Capsules For Depression

 passiflora incarnata capsule

-Passiflora incarnata, commonly known as passionflower, is a herbal remedy that has been used for centuries to support mental health, particularly in managing symptoms of depression.
+Passiflora incarnata, commonly known as passionflower, is a herbal remedy that has been traditionally used to support mental health, including the management of symptoms associated with depression.

 4. Licorice (Glycyrrhiza glabra)